New housing consents stay high but confidence falls

 Discussing the ANZ business outlook survey, she wrote: "The outlook for house-building has hit a brick wall in that there was a sharp fall in residential construction intentions.
 Note the fall in early 2020 was due to lockdown – it's difficult to imagine what would lead to such a rapid bounce this time.

 "Housing consents are now dropping, as foretold by the ANZBO data three months ago.
-Broader dwelling consents, including apartments [are] holding up better for now, but don't tend to diverge from housing consents for long," she added.
+Broader dwelling consents, including apartments [are] holding up better for now, but don't tend to diverge from housing consents for long."

 Economy-wide inflation pressures remain intense, as captured by inflation expectations, cost expectations, and pricing intentions.